that404nerd/dotfiles/README.md

 ## Hyprland Setup
 This hyprland config is a modified version of [HyprLust](https://github.com/NischalDawadi/Hyprlust)

 - Make sure to install these [Wallpapers](https://github.com/NischalDawadi/Wallpapers)
+- Make sure the wallpapers folder is in ~/Pictures and is named Wallpapers (case-sensitive)

 Install the following dependencies: